 Crisis Center North and the Keystone Link Coalition will host this virtual webinar to share the good news that Pennsylvania now has a pet protective order law and to summarize what this law means and its implications for human and humane services.

-Rev. Charissa Howe, Vice President
+Rev. Charissa Howe, President

 Mark Roth, Secretary